eduardocruzpalacios/oop-design-patterns-java/README.md

 The History class is the caretaker and hold a list for mementos as well as methods to add a new one and retrieve them.
 #### Observer
-DEFINITION: is a publish/subscribe pattern, which allows a number of observer objects to see an event.
+DEFINITION: Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 Observable abstract class is prepared to bestow all the logic needed for creating concrete observables by inheriting it: subscribe, unsubscribe, change state and notify to observers.

 Observer interface make its implementations to provide a logic for update method.
 #### State
-DEFINITION: allows an object to alter its behavior when its internal state changes.
+DEFINITION: Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 State interface has init and stop methods.